MattSzymonski/Pill-Engine-Website/guide/README.md

-# Pill-Engine Guide
+# Pill Guide

-This project builds a static Pill Engine Guide website, serving as the primary reference documentation for developing projects with Pill Engine.
+This project builds a static Pill project Guide website, serving as the primary reference documentation for developing projects with Pill.

 ## Development